Timeline for application

 - Interested in a particular ethos or aspects of the school

 If you have already visited the school or been there on placement, mention this, including positive feedback from the visit/placement.
 What did you like about the school?
-If you have not visited, you can still find out about the school via effective research e.g. their website, the internet or speaking to teachers or students who have been placed there.
+If you have not visited, you can still find out about the school via effective research such as their website, the internet or speaking to teachers or students who have been placed there.

 Use the main body of the letter to address the person specification.
 If there is no person specification attached to the vacancy, contact the school and ask for one.
 If the school has not produced one then use the Teaching Standards as a framework for your letter – using the headings as a guide.